JonasRock/ARXML_NavigationHelper/README.md

 - **Ctrl + LeftClick** as a shortcut for **go to definition**
 - **Alt + LeftArrow** return to your last position ("undo jump")
-- Inner parts of REF elements can be jumped to individually (go to references works there too)
+- **Inner parts** of REF elements can be jumped to individually (go to references works there too)
+- The **Tree View** can be refreshed manually by clicking the arrow on the top right
+- **Hovering** over an element in the Tree View shows you in what file the definition is located
+- **References** can be set to either link directly to the reference element or the owning element in the settings

 ---------------